1Axen/Secure-Cast/docs/docs/API/snapshots.md

 !!! note

-    Times must be retrieved using os.clock()
+    Times must be retrieved using workspace:GetServerTimeNow()

 ## Methods